thegetty/quire-docs/content/api-docs/dependency-guide.md

 Quire makes use of Hugo via the npm package <a href="https://www.npmjs.com/package/hugo-bin"/>`hugo-bin`</a>

-Quire uses Hugo’s cli, templating system and http server. to create a way to preview your site while editing the front end code, build a static html site and aids Prince XML to create a PDF of your publication you are building.
+Quire uses Hugo’s cli, templating system and http server to create a way to preview your site while editing the front end code, build a static html site and aids Prince XML to create a PDF of your publication you are building.

 {{< q-figure id="1.17" class="is-small" >}}